MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 ![Running a build task before testing the connector.](../../media/pq-sdk-run-build-task.png)

-The outcome of this operation will create a new folder called *bin* where your built connector will be stored as **TripPin.mez**.
+The outcome of this operation creates a new folder called *bin* where your built connector will be stored as **TripPin.mez**.

 ![Running a build task before testing the connector.](../../media/pq-sdk-new-bin-folder.png)